Sebastianhju/Runeterra-5e/Items/Consumables.md

 Cost: 100 Gold

 As an action you can drink this elixir.
-For the next 8 hour you become Large and gain +10 maximum hit points.
+Until your next long rest, you become large and gain maximum hit points equal to two times your level.

 ---